Magdalena River: History

+River transport and tourism

+Modern river cruising

+Overnight river cruising returned to the Magdalena River in 2025, marking the first regular passenger cruises since the early 1970s.
+AmaWaterways, in partnership with Metropolitan Touring, launched seven-night itineraries between Barranquilla and Cartagena with calls at towns such as Mompox, Magangué and Calamar.
+The company's first ship, AmaMagdalena, began service in April 2025, followed by sister ship AmaMelodia later that year.
+Multiple operators are planning to launch Magdalena River cruises in 2026 and 2027.
+Colombia's national tourism site highlights Magdalena River cruise experiences as part of the country's growing river tourism offerings.

 In mass media

 Much of the film Love in the Time of Cholera takes place in the historic, walled city of Cartagena in Colombia.
 Some screenshots showed the Magdalena River and the Sierra Nevada de Santa Marta mountain range.

 The General in His Labyrinth, by Gabriel García Márquez, is a fictionalized account of the final voyage of Simón Bolívar down the Magdalena River, where he revisits many cities and villages along the river.

 In Magdalena: River of Dreams (Knopf, 2020), Canadian writer, anthropologist, and explorer Wade Davis travels the length of the river by boat, on foot, by car, and on horseback combining descriptions of nature with episodes from Colombian history.